-I’m an empty nester, living with DH, two rescue dogs and Alfie, the cat with ‘cattitude.’
-From an early age I’ve always had a yearning for the spiritual, and as an incorrigible bookworm, dreamer and introvert, nursed a fellow -feeling for the ‘other.’
+I’m an empty nester, living with DH and our rescue dog.
+From way back I’ve always had a yearning for the spiritual, and as an incorrigible bookworm, dreamer and introvert, nursed a fellow feeling for the ‘other.’

-Although I say I’ve come late to creativity, in the widest sense of the word, the part of me that is still five years old smiles whenever I read this quote by Hugh MacLeod:
+Although I say I’ve come late to creativity, the part of me that is still five years old smiles whenever I read this quote by Hugh MacLeod:

 Everyone is born creative; everyone is given a box of crayons in kindergarten.
 Then when you hit puberty they take the crayons away… Being hit years later with the ‘creative bug’ is just a wee voice telling you, “I’d like my crayons back please.”